Back to Blog

 Key capabilities:

-• Flexible monitoring cadence Choose 30 min, hourly, 6 hr, or daily schedules per URL.
+• Flexible monitoring cadence Choose 30 min, hourly, 6 hr, or daily schedules per URL — so you can match cadence to signal the way the framework above describes.

 • Adjustable sensitivity Ignore layout noise; focus on real messaging shifts.